Mihingarangi Forbes: Resignation

+Atlas Network investigation

+In early 2024, Forbes interviewed ACT Party leader David Seymour.
+In that interview, she asked him questions about the Atlas Network and implied that ACT had links to the network, which Seymour denied.
+Seymour compared ACT's purported links to the Atlas Network to the Pizzagate conspiracy theory.
+Seymour has previously referred to people at the Atlas Network as his "old friends" on ACT's website.

 Present-day

-One day after her resignation from Māori TV, it was announced that Forbes was joining Radio New Zealand as a specialist correspondent for Māori affairs.
+One day after she resigned from Māori TV, it was announced that Forbes was joining Radio New Zealand as a specialist correspondent for Māori affairs.

-Forbes is currently presenter of Māori-oriented current affairs show, The Hui, which airs on Three New Zealand on Sunday mornings.
+Forbes is currently the presenter of Māori-oriented current affairs show, The Hui, which airs on Three on Sunday mornings.

 Personal life

 Forbes is married to cameraman Afa Rasmussen and has four children, two with former partner Duncan Garner.
-Forbes is a strong advocate for te reo, and is raising her children to speak both Māori and English.
+Forbes strongly advocates for te reo, raising her children to speak Māori and English.